-Yes, you should mulch your garden in fall, whether you use a "living" mulch (see below) or a conventional kind.
-There is a long winter ahead (if you live in the North), and you want to ensure that, come spring, you will be all ready to plant when the opportunity arises.
+Whether you use a "living" mulch or a conventional kind, your garden will benefit from the added protection, and your soil will be much richer thanks to your efforts.
+There's a long winter ahead (if you live in the North), and you want to ensure that, come spring, you'll be ready to plant when the opportunity arises.

 Preparing Planting Beds for Mulching in Fall